AuroraPolaire/food-delivery-app/README.md

 NB!

 - Rapid API (TheMealDB) is used to fetch products.
-- Sent data is shown in console.
+- Sent data is stored in mockapi.io app and is shown in console.

 # Test App 'Food Delivery'